After dozens of long-haul flights, I’ve come to realize that the difference between a good trip and a bad one is the amount of sleep I get.

 3. Pack the Right Gear

 When you’re in your bed, at home, I’m guessing that you sleep at least with a blanket to keep you warm, right?
 Well, do the same on the plane!
 Keeping your body at a nice, rather warm temperature will send you on your way to Sleepytown.
+There is simple gear that you can pack in your luggage that will make your travel easier.

 I also recommend that you use a U-shaped pillow – but not as they are meant to be used.
 Instead of putting it at the back of your neck, put it in the front, so your chin can rest on it.
 It will prevent your head from bobbing up and down and waking you up.
 I use an inflatable pillow, to adjust it exactly the way I want and save space in my carry-on.